 Q1.
 How are Forest Harvesting Practices defined in the Chesapeake Bay Watershed Model?

 A1.
-Forest Harvesting Practices are a suite of BMPs that minimize the environmental impacts of road building, log removal, site preparation and forest management.
+Forest Harvesting Practices are a suite of actions that minimize the environmental impacts of road building, log removal, site preparation and forest management.
 These practices help reduce suspended sediments and associated nutrients that can result from forest harvesting operations.
-These BMPs are described in the USDA-NRCS National Handbook of Conservation Practices and include, but are not limited to, Forest Trails and Landings (655) and Forest Slash Treatment (384).
+These actions are described in the USDA-NRCS National Handbook of Conservation Practices and include, but are not limited to, Forest Trails and Landings (655) and Forest Slash Treatment (384).

 Q2.
 What are the qualifying criteria for crediting Forest Harvesting Practices?